2021–22 Chelsea F.C. season: January

+February

-Chelsea began February with a 2–1 win after extra time against Plymouth Argyle in the FA Cup Fourth Round in a match led by assistant coach Arno Michels due to Tuchel's positive COVID-19 test.
+Chelsea began February with a 2–1 win after extra time against Plymouth Argyle in the FA Cup fourth round in a match led by assistant coach Arno Michels due to Tuchel's positive COVID-19 test.
 Marcos Alonso scored the match-winning goal in extra time and Kepa Arrizabalaga saved a late penalty to avoid a shootout.
 Chelsea then travelled to the United Arab Emirates for the 2021 Club World Cup.
 Chelsea faced Saudi side Al-Hilal in the semi-finals at the Mohammed bin Zayed Stadium in Abu Dhabi in a match they won 1–0 courtesy of a goal from Romelu Lukaku.
 In the final, Chelsea played Brazilian side Palmeiras who beat Al Ahly in the semi-finals.
 It was a tight contest, but Lukaku opened the scoring just after the second half began.
 However, Palmeiras equalised just nine minutes later from the penalty spot after Thiago Silva was penalised for a handball, sending the match into extra time.
 The score remained level until the 117th minute, when Chelsea were also awarded a penalty for a handball.
 César Azpilicueta picked up the ball and appeared to be set to take the decisive penalty, but after being mobbed by Palmeiras players, he passed it to Kai Havertz, who scored.
 After the match, Azpilicueta stated that "it was a tactic because I knew how they are, I knew they were coming for the penalty taker, so I took the ball."
 Chelsea won the match 2–1, winning the Club World Cup for the first time in their history, thus making them the second English side after Liverpool to win the international treble of the UEFA Champions League, UEFA Super Cup and FIFA Club World Cup.
 Thiago Silva was named the tournament's best player, and Chelsea won the Fair Play Award.